sheldonucr/ucr-eecs168-lab/lab3/README.md

 ---- week1 checkoff from here

-* Your inverter parasitic view in Fig 71.
+* Your inverter parasitic view in Fig.9.

-* Your post simulation result in Fig 80.
+* Your post simulation result in Fig.18.

 * Your ring oscillator schematic (with hierarchical design)